-The interval between two initializations of the RTC calendar function should be more than 1 second.
+The interval between two initializations of the RTC calendar function must be at least 1 second.

-10.4 RTC Mistakenly Triggers TISOVF Flag Bit
+11.5 RTC Incorrectly Triggers TISOVF Flag

-When the system wakes up from STANDBY mode or reset by IWDG timeout, TISOVF flag in RTC may be set incorrectly.
+When the system wakes up from STANDBY mode or reset by IWDG timeout, TISOVF in RTC may be set incorrectly.